syntasso/kratix-marketplace/crossplane/README.md

 ```

 Crossplane is not being provided as-a-Service with this Promise.
 Therefore, there's
-no Resource Request: installing the Promise suffice to get Crossplane installed.
+no Resource definition: installing the Promise suffice to get Crossplane installed.

 ## Development